 We provided some live news feeds below from NOAA, Okaloosa County, the State of Florida and the National Weather Service.
 Please bookmark as these feeds constantly update:

-- High Surf Advisory issued December 14 at 4:45PM EST until December 15 at 4:00AM EST by NWS
+- Rip Current Statement issued February 16 at 1:55PM EST until February 16 at 7:00PM EST by NWS

 The degree of Hurricane Michael’s boundless demolition in Florida progressed toward becoming clearer Thursday as the tempest kept on wreaking destruction over the Southeast, thumping down trees and power posts, stranding drivers, and generating tornadoes and blaze surge crises.
 Six individuals have kicked the bucket.

 Michael made landfall as a top of the line Category 4 storm on the Florida Panhandle Wednesday crushing towns to rubble.
 On Thursday, the Carolinas and Georgia saw trees thumped down, several thousands without power, and streets shut by standing water.
 Departures were required in Irmo, South Carolina, after numerous homes went up against water.
 Typhoon Michael’s deluges in Virginia likewise overwhelmed homes and prompted water salvages and no less than four blaze surge crises later in the day.
 One tornado was affirmed.

 Four individuals were executed in Florida’s Gadsden County, as per Sheriff’s Office representative Anglie Hightower.
 One of them was Steve Sweet, 44, who passed on when a tree hammered into his Gretna home.
 Subtle elements were not accessible on the other three passings.
 In southern Georgia, a 11-year-old young lady was slaughtered when a parking space hit her home in Seminole County.
 The area coroner later recognized her as Sarah Radney.
 A North Carolina man was killed Thursday after a tree fell on his auto in Iredell County, north of Charlotte, the Associated Press announced.